 Teaching Eco Art Matters, 2005-present

-In addition to the visiting lecturers and invited artist/curators, the works are informed by a rich variety of experiences including: attendance at the Bioneers’ Conference, hands on field work in community such as Save the Bay, visits to other eco art exhibits, extensive video/film screenings and assisting prominent eco artists on public projects.
+In addition to visiting lecturers and invited artist/curators, the works are informed by a rich variety of experiences including: Collaborations with local social justice and educational organizations such as Creative Growth, attendance at the Bioneers’ Conference, hands on field work in community such as Save the Bay, visits to other eco art exhibits, extensive video/film screenings and assisting prominent eco artists on public projects.

 For current updated information about registration for this class, click here.